Last updated on October 10, 2025 4:39 am

 Go for manual drills for small detailed jobs.

-The small size also makes manual hand drills easier to carry around.
+The small size makes manual hand drills easier to carry around.

 Many power drills are fairly lightweight, but every little bit of weight you can shave off your toolkit counts when doing detailed jobs.